1 Keeping your data safe

 3.2.2 The information we collect about our clients (Client Information) includes the following:

 (b) telephone numbers;

 (f) financial details; and

 (g) information provided to us by you whenever you engage or communicate with us for any reason.

-	3.3.1 If you are an individual, sole trader or an unincorporated partnership providing services to Ecosulis (Subcontractor), or a director, employee or shareholder of a Subcontractor, in addition to the information listed above, we sometimes need to ask you to provide us with further information.
-This is so that we can verify your identity and professional standing to our own clients.
-The information we will request includes the following information (Subcontractor Information):
+3.3.1 If you are an individual, sole trader or an unincorporated partnership providing services to Ecosulis (i.e. as a subcontractor), or a director, employee or shareholder of a subcontractor, in addition to the information listed above, we sometimes need to ask you to provide us with further information.
+This is so that we can verify your identity and professional standing on behalf of our own clients.
+The information we will request includes the following (Subcontractor Information):

 (a) registration numbers;

 (c) health & safety registration information;

 (e) photographic identification and proof of address documents;